import casadi as cs

 F_xdot_B = Function("F_xdot_B", [x, p], [xdot_B])

 F_xdot_C = Function("F_xdot_C", [x, p], [xdot_C])It is interesting to check the string representation of a Function.
-Here we see that it receives a first input i0 which is an array of 3 elements (the shape of x) and a second number i1 (representing p) for the returning a single value o0 (the derivatives).
-As stated before, you can name these I/O using the more complete interface of Function.
+Here we see that it receives a first input i0 which is an array of 3 elements (the shape of x) and a second number i1 (representing p) to return a single value o0 (the derivatives).
+As stated before, you can name these I/O using the more detailed interface of Function.

 F_xdot_AFunction(F_xdot_A:(i0[3],i1)->(o0) SXFunction)